Madahva/Madahva/README.md

 <p align="left">My name is <b><i>Guillermo</i></b>  and I'm a self-motivated <b><i>Full-stack</i></b> web developer.

-As a recent graduate of the <b>Henry Bootcamp</b>, I have gained a strong foundation in web development, with a focus on front-end technologies such as React, Redux, Next, CSS, JavaScript and TypeScript.
+As a recent graduate of the <b>Henry Bootcamp</b>, I have gained a strong foundation in web development, with a focus on front-end technologies such as React, Redux, CSS, JavaScript and TypeScript.

 In addition to my formal education, I have completed several web development projects as part of my coursework and have also built a number of personal projects to further develop my skills.
 These projects have included building a responsive portfolio website and implementing custom features for a mock e-commerce site.